jtalamini/2dhmsr/LabTeaching@OsloMet.md

 public TimeFunctions(Grid<SerializableFunction<Double, Double>> functions)
 ```

-In this simple brain a different function of time is applied to each voxel.
+In this example a function of time is applied to each voxel.
-Specifically the brain is a sine function with a different phase for each voxel:
+Specifically the brain actuates each voxel using a sine function with a different phase:

 ```java
 Controller<ControllableVoxel> brain = new TimeFunctions(